 Patient abuse is never acceptable.
 The Kryder Law Group, LLC is not afraid to take on tough cases involving elder abuse of older adults.
 Let us negotiate with aggressive insurance companies.
 If we are unable to settle your case out of court, we are ready to go to trial.

 Statute of Limitations on Nursing Home Neglect and Abuse Cases

 The complexity of personal injury and wrongful death law is why you may want to have a nursing home abuse lawyer in Chicago on your side.
 It may also be difficult to establish whether your case is in fact considered patient abuse, but a lawyer can help you determine if you may qualify for compensation.

 The psychological and emotional effects of the abuse for your loved one may haunt them forever.
 Losing your loved one to an untimely death can result in enormous stress for you and your family.
 Your time of grief is no time to deal with insurance companies.

 Intentional or negligent acts by caregivers that result in harm can devastate your loved one’s quality of life and possibly end their life.
 By holding those responsible accountable for their actions, you may prevent the same abuse from happening to another patient.

 Contact us as soon as you can to discuss your case.
-Reviewing case evidence takes time.
+Reviewing case evidence of elder mistreatment, sexual assault, bodily harm, or other forms of abuse takes time.
 The sooner we connect with you, the sooner we can start to build your case against those liable for your loved one’s harm.

 Never try to negotiate with insurance companies on your own.
 They are too experienced at what they do.
 Our personal injury lawyers are well-versed in how insurance companies try to underpay or deny abuse victims compensation.
-Call the Kryder Law Group, LLC today for your free case evaluation: (312) 223-1700.
+Call The Kryder Law Group, LLC today for your free case evaluation.
 We serve clients in Chicago and throughout the region.